geshan/geshan.github.com/posts/2020-12-17-software-resilience.md

 This unblocked the person doing quality checks and putting the items in a box to be shipped to the customer.
 While the box was traveling from the QC station to the packing station the shipment would be created and the shipping label could be printed.
 Even though it took some seconds for the box to go from QC to the packing station it was enough for us to create the shipment.
 If some shipments failed there was an easy option to retry that would call the courier on demand.

 The moral of the story, always add relevant timeouts and fail fast.
-As per need give away for the use to retry when needed.
+As per need give a way for the user to retry manually when needed.
 Timeouts are very [important](https://itnext.io/why-i-like-go-http-client-as-a-java-developer-676ea1e698b4).

 ### Fallback